-The College has a campus in Ashford for which it has a lease ending in 2066, on a site adjacent to the Thomas Knyvett College and construction during the 2020-21 for a new Hair and Beauty facility in Ashford High Street progressed well and subsequently was opened in Autumn 2021.
+The College has a campus in Ashford for which it has a lease ending in 2066, on a site adjacent to the Thomas Knyvett College and a new facility for Hair & Beauty in Ashford High Street that was opened in Autumn 2021.

-During the year the College reviewed its curriculum planning for the period until 2025-26 based upon demographic and other trends and prepared a Master plan for the resizing and re orientation/refurbishment of the Weybridge Campus to enable this provision to be delivered efficiently and effectively.
+The College has prepared a plan for the resizing, re-orientation and refurbishment of the Weybridge Campus to enable it to deliver its forecast provision efficiently and effectively and improve the facility for its learners and the community.
 These plans also include re-development of the site that will generate funds to repay the ESFA which is shown as a long-term creditor.
 Planning permission is expected to be submitted early in 2023.

-The College employed 272 staff (average headcount), of whom 167 were teaching staff and the remainder support and professional staff to support the College activities.
+The College employed 226 staff (average headcount), of whom 133 were teaching staff and the remainder support and professional staff to support the College activities.

-In 2020-21 the College delivered activity that produced £7,922,000 for Young People, £926,000 for adults, £4,000 for higher education (Office for Students) and £420,000 for apprenticeship programmes.
+In 2021-22 the College delivered activity that produced £8,102,000 for Young People, £769,000 for adults, £22,000 for higher education (Office for Students) and £534,000 for apprenticeship programmes.

-The College enrolled approximately 2,677 students of which 1,393 were 16 to 18 year olds, 311 apprentices, 120 higher education learners, and 853 adult learners.
+The College had 2,751 learners in the year, of which 1,384 were 16 to 18 year olds, 276 apprentices, 115 higher education learners, and 976 adult learners.